akostrik/stage_telegram_python/README.md

 [`Server 2`](https://github.com/akostrik/stage_telegram/tree/main/server2/server.js) in node.js manages data retrieval from MongoDB and serves it to the frontend.

-[`Server 3`](https://github.com/akostrik/stage_telegram/tree/main/user_interface/src) in vue.js presents the analyzed data to users in an intuitive and interactive manner.
+[`Server 3`](https://github.com/akostrik/stage_telegram/tree/main/user_interface/src) in vue.js presents the analysed data to users in an intuitive and interactive manner.

 ## Description of the application
-1) `Server 3` gets from the web browser an identificator of Telegram channel to examinate, via `Server 3` [API](https://fr.wikipedia.org/wiki/Interface_de_programmation)
+1) `Server 3` gets from the web browser an identificator of Telegram channel to examine, via `Server 3` [API](https://fr.wikipedia.org/wiki/Interface_de_programmation)
 2) `Server 3` transmet the identificator of the channel to `Server 2`, via `Server 2` API
 3) `Server 2` put puts the identificator of the channel to [MongoDB Atlas database](https://www.mongodb.com/fr-fr/cloud/atlas/lp/try4), via MongoDB API
 4) `Server 1` permanently updates the list of the identificators from _MongoDB Atlas_, via MongoDB API